DominicFrei/seo-case-study-png2jpg/README.md

 - Added a meta tag `description` to the `index.html`'s `header` section.
 - Added a `title` tag to the `index.html`'s `header` section.
-- Added some copy to the `index.html` describing what PNGs and JPGs are and talk about converting to have more findable buzzwords on the website.
+- Added some copy to the `index.html` describing what PNGs and JPGs are and talk about converting to have more findable keywords on the website.

 ### Anything not directly related to code but part of the deployment (robots.txt, sitemap.xml, etc.)